mxhold/elo_rating/README.md

 ### Rating adjustment

 You can use the expected score and the results of an actual match to determine how an Elo rating should change.

+The `EloRating.rating_adjustment` function takes an expected score and an actual score and returns how much a rating should go up or down.

-Let's say we have the expected rating from above of 0.36.
-If the first player rated 1900 won the match, their actual score would be 1.
+Let's say we have the expected rating from above of 0.36 and the first player rated 1900 won the match, making their actual score 1.

 We can use this to determine how much their rating should change: